 Lybrate.com has a nexus of the most experienced Gynaecologists in India.
-You will find Gynaecologists with more than 29 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 41 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Anita Rajurkar

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Urinary Incontinence (Ui) Treatment

 Submit a review for Dr. Anita RajurkarYour feedback matters!

 I was shocked to experience the symptoms of thyroid during pregnancy.
 I was very depressed as it could make my condition worst and I did not want to take any risk regarding this.
 I chose to consult Dr Anita who is a well known gynaecologist.
 Over the period of time I noticed a number of changes in myself.
 I owe her a big thanks for making me fine again.
 She is very courteous and behaves very aptly with elder patients.The overall thyroid treatment was very effective and I appreciate the way she treats her patients.